MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/help-desk-install.md

 You can run this sample app in your browser, on a tablet, or other device that has a similar form factor.

-## How do I open the template and run the app?
+## How do I use the sample app and run?

-Help Desk sample template is available in [Power Apps](https://make.powerapps.com).
-Follow these steps to open the template and run the app.
+Help Desk sample app is available in [Power Apps](https://make.powerapps.com).
+Follow these steps to open the sample app and run the app.

 1. Sign in to [Power Apps](https://make.powerapps.com).